samforwill/nlp-campaign-messaging/README.md

 To quantify and compare tweet frequency on specific topics for each candidate, I analyzed their tweet corpora using keywords and semantically similar terms identified in topic modeling.
 I used the Twitter-trained GloVe model and cosine similarity to assist in keyword selection to reduce bias.
 For each keyword, I printed the 50 nearest words using cosine similarity and then divided them into 2 groups -- relevant and irrelevant--  based on their semantic context.

 Take the term 'extreme' as an example.
 The GloVe model identified similar terms like 'radical', 'dangerous', and 'far-right', alongside unrelated terms such as 'fitness', 'depression', and 'jihadist'.
-I then divided these into relevant and irrelevant lists, calculated their average vectors, and used the GloVe model to isolate terms associated with my context and exclude outside the zone of interest.
+I then divided these into the relevant and irrelevant lists, calculated their average vectors, and used the GloVe model to isolate terms associated with my context and exclude terms outside the zone of interest.

 The topic-words I chose to explore were:
 1. 'extreme'